 Postional Breathing For Extention Bias

-For clients that present with an extension bias posture then this is a great drill to do to add some much needed spinal flexion.
-Depending on how extended you are, you may need to round the thoracic spine/upper back more so then what is demonstrated in the video below.
+For clients that present with an extension bias posture then this is a great drill to do to add some much-needed spinal flexion.
+Depending on how extended you are, you may need to round the thoracic spine/upper back more like what is demonstrated in the video below.

 - Breathing can help reduce muscle tone, stress, and access new ranges of motion.

 - Maintain a neutral position between the diaphragm and pelvic floor is important for correct breathing mechanics and reducing sympathetic tone.

 - If you live in extension, then you’ll need some more flexion, and if you live in flexion, then you’ll need more extension to bring you back to neutral.

 Building awareness and stability of a neutral abdominal cavity will set you up for success with your posture and training in and outside of the gym.
 I know this series can really help so if you have any questions, please feel free to get in contact or leave a comment.